brucemack/tt07-sb-mixer/docs/math.md

 scaled copy of $\ w(t)$ in the output of the mixer.**  The $\ V_{DD}$ offset goes away, but unless $\ B_l$ and $\ B_r$ are offsetting, the
 LO will be present.
 That's not a leak, that's part of the design.

-The fundamental concept in the design of a double-balanced mixer is to arrange the circuit in such away that $\ B_l = -B_r$.
+The fundamental concept in the design of a double-balanced mixer is to arrange the circuit in such away that $\ B_l = -B_r$, at least conceptually.
 Any small imperfection in this balance will result in a small $\ w(t)$ output which can be legitimately be considered to be a leak.

 Moving on through the rest of the analysis.